The Top 10 Rules Of Karate

 Karate masters expect each and every student to give their best effort at all times.
 If students are not focused on trying their hardest, then they are not dedicated enough to master the art of karate.
 Training in karate can be tough and exhausting at times, and requires particpant’s fullest determination.
-It’s not about out outperforming others, but instead about performing to each individual’s own full extent.
+It’s not about outperforming others, but instead about performing to each individual’s own full extent.
 Whether in success or failure, if you give your full effort there is nothing to regret; it only serves as motivation to succeed in the future.
 Giving your full effort in training also means knowing your limits.
 There is no shame in taking a break during training.
-Giving your best effort in karate is essential to fully grasping its' lessons.
+Giving your best effort in karate is essential to fully grasping its lessons.
 Students should always arrive eager to learn, motivated to grow, and give 100% effort during karate training.

 This relates back to karate’s core principle of using your knowledge wisely, as many of these rules are connected.
 Those trained in karate are expected to use it carefully, because using karate carelessly is not what its inventors had envisioned.
 Poorly utilizing karate’s techniques can lead to negative consequences, as its creators warned.
 One must be extremely diligent during karate training.
 Certain techniques in karate will require careful precision and complete focus to practice safely.
 The safety of yourself and those around you is vital in the karate dojo.
 In fact, karate teachers suggest removing carelessness from your entire life, not only during training.
 This aligns with karate’s belief of improving one’s overall character through training in the sport.

 An important part of karate is knowing your own strengths.
-It is the responsibility of each individual to gage their strengths and to use them wisely.
+It is the responsibility of each individual to gauge their strengths and to use them wisely.
 Each situation where karate is utilized will not require the same amount of power.
-This is extremely relevant when practicing the sport, as not each opponent or training partner will not have identical skill levels or physical abilities.
+This is extremely relevant when practicing the sport, as not each opponent or training partner will have identical skill levels or physical abilities.
 You don’t always need to exert your fullest force on opponents or training partners, as karate is about growth for everyone involved.
 Therefore, students must learn to adjust the strength of their strikes when sparring or training with others.
-It is not about victory or defeat; instead, helping yourself and others to improve is much more valuable.
+It is not about victory or defeat; instead, helping yourself and others focused on improvement is much more valuable.
 This connects with karate’s founding principle of respect, as showing respect for opponents is important in martial arts.

 Having a beginner's heart means always being eager to learn.
 Students should constantly be ready to learn new lessons in karate, regardless of their skill level.
 No matter how long you have been practicing karate, there is always something more to learn or improve upon.
 In karate, if you think that you have learned everything possible, then you are mistaken.
 Students should always welcome the ability to gain new knowledge, as there is always room for growth.
 A passion for learning is what allows beginners to eventually reach the level of master.
 The motivation to learn is what separates good martial artists from the great ones.

 This final rule encompasses every rule before it.
 Being faithful to karate means following its principles and respecting traditions.
 By upholding the high standards which karate sets for its students, they are being faithful to the martial art itself.
 Karate students should look to apply the lessons learned during training to obstacles in their everyday lives.
 Most importantly, students should use the techniques they learn wisely and only for self defense.
 By doing so, it shows a student’s faith in the skills they have gained throughout their time training in the sport.
-The bow in karate is meant as a sign of respect and faith for the martial art itself and its teachers.
+The bow in karate is meant as a sign of respect and faith for the martial art itself.
 Students will frequently show their faith by bowing at times throughout training sessions or fights, specifically at the beginning and end.